tonynguyen22/Optimizing-Online-Sports-Retail-Revenue/README.md

 * This is interesting, but we have no point of reference for whether footwear's median_revenue is good or bad compared to other products.
 So, for our final task, let's examine how this differs to clothing products.
 We will re-use footwear, adding a filter afterward to count the number of products and median_revenue of products that are not in footwear.

+## 10. Recommendation

+# Optimize Pricing:
+* Consider adjusting the pricing strategy for Adidas products, especially in the "Elite" category, to maximize revenue.
+Carefully evaluate the impact of price changes on sales volume to strike the right balance.

+# Review Promotion:
+* Implement strategies to encourage more customer reviews, such as offering small discounts on future purchases for customers who leave reviews.
+Leverage the strong correlation between reviews and revenue to boost sales.

+# Focus on Footwear:
+* Given that footwear products account for a substantial portion of the company's stock and have a high median revenue, consider expanding and promoting footwear offerings to capitalize on their profitability.

 ![image](https://github.com/tonynguyen22/Optimizing-Online-Sports-Retail-Revenue/assets/69407233/8fb38cca-afaf-4a2e-ad95-f4a2d9f5ad03)